bot-by/what3words-api/README.md

 </repositories>
 ```

-Add dependency to your project:
+Please add dependency to your project:

 ```xml
 <dependency>